zamazan4ik/awesome-pgo/article/article.md

 ## FAQ

-### Do I need to use LTO with PGO?
+### Can I use PGO without LTO?

-No!
+Yes!
 Link-Time Optimization (LTO) and PGO are completely independent and can be used without each other.

 However, usually LTO is enabled before PGO.
 Why it happens?
 Because both LTO and PGO are optimization technique with an aim to optimize your program.
 And usually enabling LTO is much easier than PGO because enable one compiler/linker switch with LTO is an easier task than introduce 2-stages build pipelines with PGO.
 So please - before trying to add PGO to your program try to use LTO at first.

 There are some situations, when you may want to avoid using LTO with PGO:

 * Weak build machines.
 LTO (even in ThinLTO mode) consumes a large amount of RAM on your build machines.
 That means if your build environment is highly memory-constrained - you may want to use PGO without LTO since PGO usually has lighter RAM requirements for your CI.
+(TODO: add Linux distributions examples here in the build scripts)
 * Compiler bugs.
 Sometimes PGO does not work for some reason with LTO (TODO: add Rust compiler bug issue here)

 ## Related projects